 Maximising Your Golden Years: Guide to Choosing the Best FD for Senior Citizens

-Seniors are the pillars of our society.
+The seniors are the pillars of our society.
 Their contribution towards shaping the future of the nation is unmatched.
 Recognising this, most financial institutions offer additional interest rates for Senior Citizen Fixed Deposit (FD).

-But with so many options available, how to select the best FD for senior citizens?
+But with so many options available. how to select the best FD for senior citizens?
 In this article, we will guide you through the process of selecting the best FD plan so you can have a stress-free retirement financial life post retirement.

 Understanding Senior Citizen Fixed Deposit Schemes